 According to the respondents, satellite remote sensing is the most needed one, with 76% of survey respondents choosing this answer.

 Top requirements for Satellites

 Requirements for satellites:

 – Increased re-visit times for new satellites and satellite constellations;

 – Higher numbers of satellites on orbit including specialized agricultural large and microsatellites;

 – Further development of equipment installed at the satellites with enhanced resolution and more specific data delivered quickly to the end-users;

 – Adjustable platforms with specialized solutions for agricultural insurers (underwriting and loss adjustment), which can be integrated into the insurers management information systems;

 – Enhanced solutions for agricultural insurance including crop identification, yield assessment, livestock tracking, property inspection, etc.

-Now more than ever, development and implementation of new technologies and remote sensing tools are going to be essential to the AgInsurance market to reduce manual process and analysis, to a faster and more efficient management of insurance policies and reduction of management costs.
+Now more than ever, the development and implementation of new technologies and remote sensing tools are going to be essential to the AgInsurance market to reduce manual process and analysis, to faster and more efficient management of insurance policies and reduction of management costs.